EQuIS Format Files

 Copyright © 2020 EarthSoft, Inc • Modified: 25 Feb 2020

 •Format Definition file (.xsd or .xse)

-•The Custom Handler file (.vb or .vbe)
+•Custom Handler file (.vb or .vbe)

-The Format Definition File
+Format Definition File

-The Format Definition (.xsd or .xse) file contains the mapping and definition for the sections of the format file, such as:
+Simple checks, such as range checking, reference values, formatting and enumerations, are included in the Format Definition (.xsd or .xse) file.
+The Format Definition file contains the mapping and definition for the sections of the format file to the data table and fields in the EQuIS database, such as:

 •Field type (numeric, text, etc.)

 More extensive checking, such as comparing the value of one field against the value of another, is in the Custom Handler (.vb or .vbe) file.
 The Custom Handler file contains the custom business rules that apply to the format.
 The following are examples of business rules:

 •REPORTABLE_RESULT field cannot be "Yes" when the LAB_QUALIFIER field is E, G, P or R.